 They don’t do well in the open

-When you play at populaire online casino spellen, you wouldn’t want to put all your cards on display.
-You need to do the same with your spices.
+You need to to be careful with your spices.
 They do not do well when exposed to the light.
 While they can be a great addition to the overall aesthetics of your kitchen when put on display, this might put a damper to their overall taste, flavor, and aroma.
 This is especially true for spices and seasonings that only need to be added in small amounts.
 So, into the cupboard they need to go.

 Seal your spice containers shut